 A hiring workflow must be a model of efficiency.
 While there must be checks and balances, it should not go through so many steps as to become overly complex.
 The goal should be to fully complete all necessary steps involving all necessary staff while avoiding redundancy.
 More importantly, track the time it is taking to process through each stage of your hiring pipeline.
 Are you spending too much time reviewing new applications?
 Or it it the in-person interview that is taking too long to schedule and complete?

 Your goal is to keep the process moving forward at a fast pace.
 Recruiting software such as Simplicant will clearly highlight where the bottlenecks are so you can focus on those parts of the process and make them more efficient.
 Should your analytics show that several delays are due to lack of coordination and collaboration capabilities, you can address this recruiting performance issue quickly with the help of a cloud-based collaborative platform such as Simplicant.
 A collaborative platform not only allows mutiple people to participate from wherever they are, it actually makes the process smarter, more meaningful and faster at the same time.

 When attempting to attract top talent, an email inviting and a single interview isn’t sufficient in these competitive times.
 It’s important to take stock of whether you’re piquing the candidate’s interest and building a relationship through sustained interaction.

 Your analytics should show a story of consistent engagement with your candidates.
 Further, keeping in touch with elsewhere employed talent through occasional company updates and milestone announcements can mean when they’re looking for a new home, your organization is the first on their mind.
-A platform that includes Candidate Relationship Management capabilities ensures that your interaction with candidates, both short and long term, is perfectly designed to maximize recruiting performance.
+A platform that includes Candidate Relationship Management capabilities ensures that your interaction with candidates, both short and long term, is perfectly designed to capture the right metrics and maximize recruiting performance.